Skip to Content

 1. Visual Learning

 Visual learners prefer to look at things to inspire learning.
-They usually have the ability to concentrate well on an activity.
+They often have a strong ability to concentrate on activities.

 They enjoy looking at picture books.

-Visual learners like colours and shapes.
-Playing with patterns and sorting shapes are a part of their learning pathways.
+Visual learners enjoy colours and shapes.
+Playing with patterns and sorting shapes is part of their learning process.

 2. Auditory Learning